opiliones/Snail/README.md

   @ echo (1+1)
   2
   ```
-  String comparison can be use in arithmetic expansion.
+  String comparison can be use in arithmetic expression.
   ```
   @ (a~a) && echo $?
   a